cs3b/ai-ruby-agent-sdk/docs-dev/commands/lets-spec-from-pr-comments.md

      - Review comments and suggestions
      - Review status (approved, changes requested, etc)
    - Group feedback by related scope/topic
-   - Create task files in `tasks/` directory
+   - Create task files in `tasks/` directory following naming convention:
+     `tasks/{scope}-{action}-{target}.md`

+     Examples based on actual PR feedback:
+     ```
+     tasks/prompt-use-consistent-name-method.md
+     # From: "I like the overridable prompt_name method, we can use it here..."

+     tasks/examples-add-to-demo-files.md
+     # From: "Could you add this example to examples/server_with_stdio_transport.rb..."

+     tasks/image-fix-content-format.md
+     # From: "The specification expects a constant value of base64-encoded-image-data..."

+     tasks/server-add-pagination-support.md
+     # From: "We need to handle pagination and adapt the tools..."
+     ```
-   - Format tasks with:
+   - Format each task with:
      - Clear title and description
      - Implementation notes
      - Acceptance criteria